 - Consist of a Chair and a minimum of four other members, each appointed to a renewable three-year term.
 Appointments to subcommittees will be made as needed.
 The Herbicide Handbook Editor and Terminology Committee - Standardized Plant Names Chair shall be an ex-officio member.
 The Board Liaison is APMS representative. - 2.
 Standardize and coordinate terminology in weed science including herbicide names, adjuvants, abbreviations, and definitions of weed science terms. - 3.
 Encourage uniformity and consistency in herbicide nomenclature by using the following guidelines: - a.
-Follow the policy for acceptance of common names developed by the American National Standards Institute, Inc. (ANSI), 1430 Broadway, New York, NY 10018 and elaborated in document ANSI/ASC K62.1-1985 (or updated versions).
-The encouraged procedure for common name acceptance is initial submission to ANSI.
-The WSSA Representative to ANSI surveys the Terminology Committee before casting a ballot on a proposed common name.
-The name is not released for use in WSSA publications until ANSI approval has been received.
-A sponsor may submit a proposed common name directly to the Terminology Committee; however, justification for not submitting the name to ANSI is required. - b.
+The form for requesting a new herbicide classification is located on the WSSA website.
+The committee will consider the new herbicide name after the form is reviewed.
+Both WSSA and HRAC will approve. - b.
 The chemical name approved for an herbicide is that identified by the Chemical Abstracts Service (CAS) according to their system of nomenclature in effect since 1972, the period beginning with the ninth collective index. - c.
 Newly approved common and chemical names will be published in Weed Technology Notes and on the back cover of Weed Science as well as distributed to regional societies and other interested parties. - d.
 A complete list of approved herbicide names will be maintained by the Herbicide Nomenclature Subcommittee and published periodically in Weed Science.